The One From The Other

-Bernie Gunther, the iconoclastic private-eye, is the ideal narrator for Philip Kerr's bleak tale of the dirty deals made by victors and vanquished alike in post-war Germany in the fourth book in this internationally bestselling series
+Bernie Gunther, the iconoclastic private-eye, narrates a bleak tale of the dirty deals made by victors and vanquished alike in post-war Germany in the fourth book in this internationally bestselling series

 'One of the greatest anti-heroes ever written' LEE CHILD

 Bernie Gunther has learned the hard way that there's no way to distinguish 'the one from the other'.
-The cynical P.I. has the moral clarity to see through the deceit and hypocrisy of both friend and foe - a lifesaving skill in the dangerous years of postwar Germany.
+The cynical P.I. sees through the deceit and hypocrisy of both friend and foe - a lifesaving skill in postwar Germany.

-Munich, 1949: Amid the chaos of defeat, it's home to all the backstabbing intrigue that prospers in the aftermath of war.
+Munich, 1949 is home to all the backstabbing intrigue that prospers in the aftermath of war.
 A place where a private eye can find a lot of not-quite-reputable work: cleaning up the Nazi past of well-to-do locals, abetting fugitives in the flight abroad, sorting out rival claims to stolen goods.
 It's work that fills Bernie with disgust - but it also fills his sorely depleted wallet.
 Then a woman seeks him out.
 Her husband has disappeared.
 She's not looking to get him back - he's a wanted man who ran one of the most vicious concentration camps in Poland.
 She just wants confirmation that he's dead.